polixir/NeoRL/README.md

 This repository is the interface for the offline reinforcement learning benchmark NeoRL: A Near Real-World Benchmark for Offline Reinforcement Learning.

 The NeoRL benchmark contains environments, datasets, and reward functions for training and benchmarking offline reinforcement learning algorithms.
 Current benchmark contains environments of CityLearn, FinRL, IB, and three Gym-MuJoCo tasks.
+The datasets are collected by policies trained by [SAC](https://arxiv.org/abs/1801.01290), with 80% chance to take the most likely action and 20% chance to sample from the trained policies to reflect the mistakes of human operators in real-world systems.
+The entire dataset can be reproduced with this [repo](https://agit.ai/Polixir/OfflineData).

 More about the NeoRL benchmark can be found at http://polixir.ai/research/neorl and an early version of the paper